• Home

 Description

-I have been increasingly turning towards topics that sit at the intersection between computing, particularly artificial intelligence, and (the philosophy of) science.
-One such intersection is the automation of scientific reasoning.
-Four papers deal with this topic.
-Votsis (2016) proposes an intuitive way to formalise the notion of ad hoc hypotheses for (among other things) the benefit of scientific automation.
-Votsis (2024a) proposes to augment existing models of analogical reasoning via a supplementary condition, namely the relevant uniformity criterion on concepts, with the aim of improving our understanding of good analogical reasoning and its computational implementation.
-Votsis (2024b) proposes a neuro-symbolic approach to automating scientific discovery, making use of both neural nets and automated theorem provers to identify interesting hypotheses.
-Votsis (2025) argues that there is considerable potential for methodological cross-pollination between conceptual change practices in 'classical' scientific representations and feature changes in machine learning representations.
-I am also working on the epistemology of machine learning.
-This is a topic for which I received a fully-funded PhD student (Maria Federica Norelli) in 2023.
-The student works with me on issues such as the transparency and explainability of machine learning models, the effect of concept/variable/feature choice on the accuracy of the produced models and the evaluation of philosophical views, e.g. Bogen and Woodard’s view on data vs. phenomena vs. theories.
-The latter has been jointly produced with Jon Williamson, who is Maria's secondary supervisor, and is forthcoming - see below.
 Beyond this work, I have conducted research on automated theorem proving and related work on logical inference representation.
 This was the topic I pursued while visiting the Openproof Project, Center for the Study of Language and Information (which is subsumed under the Institute for Human-Centered AI), Stanford University during my last Sabbatical.
-During this time, I came up with a novel way of automating the construction of propositional logic proofs, whose outputs may potentially be easier to understand by humans than standard methods.
-My approach builds on the well-known resolution methods but avoids converting formulae into disjunctive normal form.
-I already implemented this idea in code (C#) and I'm planning to release an app that allows users to employ this method to construct proofs.
+I came up with a novel way of automating the construction of propositional logic proofs, whose outputs may potentially be easier to understand by humans than standard methods.
+My approach builds on the well-known resolution method, but avoids converting formulae into clausal form.
+I already implemented this idea in code (C#) - see video below where 146 arguments are correctly processed (109 valid and 37 invalid) in 44 seconds.
+I'm planning to release an app that allows users to employ this method to construct proofs.
 I foresee two papers coming out of this work: one that attempts to prove the soundness and completeness of the proposed system, and another that provides a graph-theoretic representation of its inferences.

 Bibliography:

-Norelli, M.F., Votsis, I. and Williamson, J. (forthcoming) ‘Data, Phenomena, Models, and Theories’, Philosophy of Science.
+Norelli, M.F., Votsis, I. and Williamson, J. (2026) ‘Data, Phenomena, Models, and Theories’, Philosophy of Science, doi:10.1017/psa.2025.10161.

 Votsis, I. (2016) ‘Ad hoc Hypotheses and the Monsters within’, in V. C. Müller (ed.), Fundamental Issues of Artificial Intelligence (Synthese Library), Berlin: Springer, pp. 299-313.